ahtn/keyplus/doc/porting_from_qmk.md

 A major advantage of keyplus over QMK is its ability to update the keymap and almost every setting without compilation.
-After a generic hex (same for almost every keyboard) is flashed, the board can be configured through a user friendly YAML file uploaded through keyplus flasher.
+After a generic hex (same for almost every keyboard) is flashed, the board can be configured through a user friendly layout.yaml file uploaded through keyplus flasher.
 This includes the matrix and pin information that defines your keyboard.
 The user should not need to build or flash a new hex unless there is a major firmware release with new features.

 ## Requirements